bennyhuo/KotlinBlogTranslation/original/Kotlin NetBeans plugin beta is out!.md

 ## Installation

 To give it a try you will need an installation of NetBeans 8.1.
-The beta version of Kotlin plugin is available from the NetBeans Plugin Portal.
+The beta version of Kotlin plugin is available from the  [NetBeans Plugin Portal](http://plugins.netbeans.org/plugin/68590/kotlin) .
 Installation process:

 0. Download Kotlin plugin

 Launch NetBeans IDE

-Choose Tools and then Plugins from the main menu Switch to Downloaded tab
+Choose Tools and then Plugins from the main menu

+Switch to Downloaded tab

 On the Downloaded tab click Add Plugins… button

 In the file chooser, navigate to the folder with downloaded plugin.
 Select the NBM file and click OK.
 The plugin will show up in the list of plugins to be installed.

 Click Install button in the Plugins dialog

 Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.
 1. Launch NetBeans IDE

-Choose Tools and then Plugins from the main menu Switch to Downloaded tab
+Choose Tools and then Plugins from the main menu

+Switch to Downloaded tab

 On the Downloaded tab click Add Plugins… button

 In the file chooser, navigate to the folder with downloaded plugin.
 Select the NBM file and click OK.
 The plugin will show up in the list of plugins to be installed.

 Click Install button in the Plugins dialog

 Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.
-2. Choose Tools and then Plugins from the main menu Switch to Downloaded tab
+2. Choose Tools and then Plugins from the main menu

+Switch to Downloaded tab

 On the Downloaded tab click Add Plugins… button

 In the file chooser, navigate to the folder with downloaded plugin.
 Select the NBM file and click OK.
 The plugin will show up in the list of plugins to be installed.

 Click Install button in the Plugins dialog

 Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.
 3. Switch to Downloaded tab

 On the Downloaded tab click Add Plugins… button

 In the file chooser, navigate to the folder with downloaded plugin.
 Select the NBM file and click OK.
 The plugin will show up in the list of plugins to be installed.

 Click Install button in the Plugins dialog

 Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.
 4. On the Downloaded tab click Add Plugins… button

 In the file chooser, navigate to the folder with downloaded plugin.
 Select the NBM file and click OK.
 The plugin will show up in the list of plugins to be installed.

 Click Install button in the Plugins dialog

 Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.
 5. In the file chooser, navigate to the folder with downloaded plugin.
 Select the NBM file and click OK.
 The plugin will show up in the list of plugins to be installed.

 Click Install button in the Plugins dialog

 Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.
 6. Click Install button in the Plugins dialog

 Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.
 7. Complete the installation wizard by clicking Next, agreeing to the license terms and clicking Install button.